 The Perfect Temperature

 For most BBQ recipes, I find that 250 degrees Fahrenheit is a great temperature for smoking at the house.
-At this temperature, babyback ribs will cook in approximately four hours and St. Louis-cut ribs will cook in approximately five hours.
+How long should you smoke baby back ribs?
+Approximately four hours.
+St. Louis-cut ribs will cook in approximately five hours.

 The Perfect Smoke

 When smoking meats such as ribs, use smoking wood in moderation — too much smoke will overpower your finished product.
 A fruit wood such as apple or cherry is typically the best choice for the backyard cook — you won’t run as much of a risk of overpowering the meat or making it bitter.
 When your cooker comes to temperature, simply add four chunks of wood to the charcoal for the perfect amount of smoke.